wp-plugins/wp-ultimate-recipe/readme.txt

 == Changelog ==

+= 0.0.10 =
+* Fixed print button for recipes that are loaded through ajax

 = 0.0.9 =
 * New setting allows you to show the full recipe in the archives instead of the excerpt